 Transverse motion – this is the movement of the hoist along the boom (horizontally)

 Lift motion – this refers to the movement of goods or materials vertically (up and down)

-If your jib crane is hand-powered you’ll find that most if not all of these motions are done using a winch, hoist or pulley system, more often than not using a chain.
-However, if you opt for an electric-powered jib crane, you can simply use the included controls to activate the movements mechanically.
+If your jib crane is manually operated you’ll find that the lift motion (and sometimes the transverse motion) is done using a winch, hoist or pulley system, more often than not using a chain.
+However, if you opt for a powered jib crane, you can simply use the included controls to activate the movements mechanically.